Revision 22-4; Effective Dec. 12, 2022

-This section provides policy requirements for eligibility, client services community activities and clinical guidelines.
+This section provides policy requirements for eligibility determinations, client fees, and the continuity of client services.

 4100 Eligibility and Assessment of Co-pay/Fees